-As the landscape of higher education and financial aid continue to shift, financial aid professionals are expected to adapt to the changing role.
+As the landscape of higher education and financial aid continue to shift, financial aid professionals are expected to adapt.
 Part of that change includes taking on new responsibilities, including having a stake in college and university enrollment management.
-Financial aid administrators need to understand the strategic role that their operation plays in the school.
-The Strategic Enrollment Management pathway at NASFAA's 2018 Leadership & Legislative Conference & Expo can help you build those skills.
-Take a look at the pathway sessions for the 2018 conference.
-Early-bird registration ends January 12.
+Financial aid administrators need to understand the strategic role that their operation plays at their school.
+The Strategic Enrollment Management pathway at NASFAA's 2019 Leadership & Legislative Conference & Expo can help you build those skills.
+Take a look at the pathway sessions for the 2019 conference.
+Early-bird registration ends January 11.
 Register today.

 As explained in an August 29, 2017 Electronic Announcement, Federal Student Aid will begin the transition of business processes for the Campus-Based programs to the Common Origination and Disbursement (COD) System in spring 2018.
 In this announcement, the Department provides information about the expected transition timeline for Campus-Based business processes.
 Specifically, the Department focuses on some of the activities that will occur between December 2017 and March 2018.
 This timeline also includes the expected date by which the current eCampus-Based (eCB) System will be closed to schools.